Maastricht Approach Project (MAP)

 Join Rise Be is a peer-run emerging adult initiative dedicated to making the opportunity of recovery available to all young people across the state of Connecticut.
 We believe that recovery is achieved through a focused determination to fully engage in the process of rising above circumstance and living a life of self-defined purpose.
 Through a developmentally appropriate and generationally relevant perspective, JRB offers a comprehensive array of recovery resources for self-exploration and personal growth during the transition to adulthood.
 Learn More

-The CT Hearing Voices Network allows for a sense of connection and community through peer support groups available statewide for persons who hear voices, see visions, have other sensory perceptions and/or are negotiating alternative realities.
-All belief systems are valued, thus creating a safe space to explore the personal meaning of our experience, honoring each of us as experts on ourselves.
-Respecting that our humanness is expressed through our experiences; no assumption of illness is made.
+The CT Hearing Voices Network allows for a sense of connection and community through peer support groups available statewide.
+The groups are for people who hear voices, see visions, have other sensory perceptions and/or are negotiating alternative realities.
+All belief systems are valued, creating a safe space to explore the personal meaning of our experience, honoring each of us as experts on ourselves.
+Respecting that our individuality is expressed through our experiences; no assumption of illness is made.
 Learn More

 Toivo is a holistic healing and stress management center located in Hartford, Connecticut.
 It is a place where people come to heal, experience relaxation, and find community.
 It is a safe space where people are encouraged to come as they are.
 We offer support groups, transformational workshops, and mind-body wellness classes, including but not limited to yoga, meditation, tai chi, dance, and drumming.
 Our offerings are free of charge with a suggested donation of $5 – $15.
 Staff also go into psychiatric hospitals, drug and alcohol rehabilitation centers, prisons, and workplaces to offer stress management programs.
 Learn More.